-Kristie is helping women rebuild their confidence and lives through improved self-esteem, perseverance, and income-generating activities.
+Kristie helps women suffering from the childbirth injury Obstetric Fistula rebuild their confidence and lives through access to resources, improved community connections, and income-generating activities.
 The goal is to move fistula survivors into self-sufficiency and financial independence.

 To watch Kristie's 23-minute film about this inspiring project, please click HERE.